 How Do I Create SEO-Friendly H1 Tags?

-Unfortunately, many webmasters still fail to give their H1s the attention they deserve.
+Unfortunately, many webmasters and digital marketing pros still fail to give their H1s the attention they deserve.
 So, if you’re looking to craft more “SEO-Friendly” H1s, these are the protocols I follow and recommend you use.

 Only Use One H1 Tag In Your HTML Code